USC-Racing-Vehicle-Dynamics/Tire-Models/README.md

 Generates a lateral force (FY) vs. slip angle (SA) graph based on fitted tire data. <br/>
 Needs to use files from "Fitted Data" folder or fit yourself using MagicFormulaTyreTool.

+### frictionEllipse.m

+Generates a friction ellipse based on selected fitted tire data with varying slip angles/ratios. <br/>
+Fit the furthest data points from origin with curve to represent the maximum possible friction ellipse.